raspberrypilearning/flatgame/en/step_9.md

 --- task ---
-Resize and position the image.
+Resize and position the sprite.
 You can zoom in and out with the - and +.

 For best resaults position the artwork sprite at the edges of the paint window, so that your player sprite can explore the artwork further.